Frequently Asked Questions

 How long is the membership?

-A membership is one year.
-At the end of the membership, you can choose to renew your membership.
+Your ACSS membership last for one year.
+At the end of your membership period, you can choose whether or not to renew your membership for a subsequent year.

 Do you oﬀer enterprise memberships or group packages?